 From 2023, Hurtigruten launches two new spins on its iconic coastal voyage.
 Here's what you need to know about the Svalbard Express and North Cape Express.

-Next year marks the 130th anniversary of Hurtigruten's first voyage on the now iconic Norwegian coastal voyage.
-To celebrate the occasion, the company is bringing back an itinerary to Svalbard last sailed in 1982 and launching an all-new route from Oslo.
+Next year marks the 130th anniversary of the first voyage on the now iconic Norwegian coastal voyage.
+To celebrate the occasion, Hurtigruten is bringing back an itinerary to Svalbard last sailed in 1982 and launching an all-new route from Oslo.

 Both routes will call at some ports that feature on the traditional coastal voyage, while several new ports will be added.
 The MS Trollfjord will operate both routes, the Svalbard itinerary in the summer and the Oslo to North Cape itinerary in the winter.

 Although sister brand Hurtigruten Expeditions operates cruises to Svalbard, these sailings will be operated by the Norway-based coastal voyage arm of the company.
 This means cargo will be carried together with passengers.
 100 new people will be employed.

 If you've always wanted to tour the Norwegian coast but the traditional Bergen-Kirkenes-Bergen route didn't do it for you, perhaps one of these new voyages will be of interest.
 Here's what you need to know about both these exciting new routes.